🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 Cats can reject food that is too cold, a changed formula, or simply something they have decided they no longer want.
 If the food seems fine to you but the cat refuses — try warming it to near body temperature.
 The warmth releases aroma and aroma is what actually triggers appetite in cats.

-Why Is My Cat Not Eating But Acting Normal
+Not Eating but Acting Normal

 This is the most common scenario — the cat seems fine in every other way but is refusing food.
 Most likely causes: food preference change, mild stress, or the food is too cold.
 Give it 12–24 hours with home strategies before calling the vet.
 If it extends beyond 24 hours — call regardless of how normal they seem.